suhasHere/moq-drafts/moq-loc/draft-mzanaty-moq-loc.md

 defined by this specification.

 ### Common Header Data

-The following metadata MUST be captured for each media frame.

-Sequence Number: Identifies a sequentially increasing variable length integer that is incremented per encoded media frame.
-This may be replaced with the Object Sequence from the MOQ Object Header in cases where a MOQ Object is exactly one frame.

 Capture Timestamp in Microseconds: Captures the wall-clock time of the encoded media frame in a 64-bit unsigned integer.